 Construction – Goodyear welted with natural cork and steel shank

 Lining Leather – Vegetable tanned calfskin

 Sole/Heel – Vibram

-This last which has a slightly lower volume to provide a more comfortably snug fit and to help prevent heel slip while maintaining a rounder forefoot.
-Its features include a more laterally voluminous, yet low profile toebox along with a tapered arch and a snug heel.
+This last has a slightly lower volume to provide a more comfortably snug fit and to help prevent heel slip while maintaining a rounder forefoot.
+Its features include a single E width toebox as measured on the Brannock, along with a tapered arch and snug heel.
 The instep on this last is more contoured to the natural shape of your instep angle.
-The taper in the arch and heel can provide a more natural, mild arch support.
+The taper in the arch and heel can help provide a more natural, mild arch support.

 Size comparison examples from current customers going off of a D/standard width:

 Brannock - Half size down.
 If you're a 10D Brannock or slightly over a D width, go with size 9.5 in the 602 last.
 If you measure a single E width, more towards a single E width or prefer a slight bit of extra room without a drastic length increase, we suggest going with your Brannock size.
 In this example, a size 10.
 If you are a narrow width or low volume foot, we suggest going a full size down from your Brannock measurement.